-Whether your home has 2 steps or an entire staircase of steps, indoors or outdoors, if you are an older adult, it’s important to make the necessary changes to make those steps as safe as as they can be to avoid any possible injury.
+Whether your own home has 2 steps or an entire staircase of steps, indoors or outdoors, if you are an older person, it’s important to make the necessary changes to make those steps as safe as as they can be to reduce the risk of accidents.

-What is needed for modifying stairs for the elderly? – The 4 main components to make stairs safer for seniors are:
+What is needed for modifying stairs for the elderly? – The 5 main components to make stairs safer for senior citizens are:

 - making the steps non-slippery

 - remove any clutter on the steps